 - Avoid sharp deck edges near the three-strand line.

-- Inspect the rode regularly for fraying or wear.
+- Inspect the rode often for fraying or wear.

-- Keep the rode clear of rough metal surfaces.
+- Secure the rode away from rough metal surfaces.

 - Add chafe guards where needed to protect the rope.